-The term "Confidential Information" refers to proprietary information about our organization's strategies and operations as well as patient, colleague, and third-party information.
-Improper use or disclosure of Confidential Information could violate legal and ethical obligations.
-HCA Healthcare colleagues may use Confidential Information only to perform their job responsibilities and shall not share such information with others unless the individuals and/or entities have a legitimate need to know the information in order to perform their specific job duties or carry out a contractual business relationship, provided disclosure is not prohibited by law or regulation.
+The term "confidential information" refers to proprietary information about our organization's strategies and operations as well as patient information and third party information.
+Improper use or disclosure of confidential information could violate legal and ethical obligations.
+HCA Healthcare colleagues may use confidential information only to perform their job responsibilities and shall not share such information with others unless the individuals and/or entities have a legitimate need to know the information in order to perform their specific job duties or carry out a contractual business relationship, provided disclosure is not prohibited by law or regulation.

-Confidential Information also covers virtually anything related to HCA Healthcare's operations that is not publicly known, such as personnel data (e.g., employee ID numbers and information) maintained by the organization; patient lists and clinical information, including individuallyidentifiable patient information and clinical quality data; patient financial information, including credit card data and social security numbers; passwords; pricing and cost data; information pertaining to acquisitions, divestitures, affiliations and mergers; financial data; details regarding federal, state, and local tax examinations of the organization or its joint venture partners; proprietary information from a research collaborator or sponsor or the data generated from the research; strategic plans; marketing strategies and techniques; supplier and subcontractor information; and proprietary computer software.
-Some photos and videos may be considered confidential information.
+Confidential information, also referred to as "sensitive information," covers virtually anything related to HCA Healthcare's operations that is not publicly known, such as personnel data maintained by the organization; patient lists and clinical information, including individually-identifiable patient information and clinical quality data; patient financial information, including credit card data and social security numbers; passwords; pricing and cost data; information pertaining to acquisitions, divestitures, affiliations and mergers; financial data; details regarding federal, state, and local tax examinations of the organization or its joint venture partners; proprietary information from a research sponsor or the data generated from the research; strategic plans; marketing strategies and techniques; supplier and subcontractor information; and proprietary computer software.
+Sensitive data may also include photos and videos.

 Use of due care and due diligence is required to maintain the confidentiality, availability and integrity of information assets the Company owns or of which it is the custodian.
-Because so much of our clinical and business information is generated and contained within our computer systems, it is essential that each HCA Healthcare colleague protect our computer systems and the information contained in them by not sharing passwords and by reviewing and adhering to our Information Protection & Security (IPS) policies and standards.
+Because so much of our clinical and business information is generated and contained within our computer systems, it is essential that each HCA Healthcare colleague protect our computer systems and the information contained in them by not sharing passwords and by reviewing and adhering to our information security policies and standards.

-HCA Healthcare colleagues are responsible for the safe handling and protection of Sensitive Information as outlined in our IPS policies and standards when they encounter it as part of their job duties.
-This includes when sensitive data is e-mailed outside the Company or otherwise stored, posted, or sent through the Internet; stored on portable devices such as laptops, tablets, and mobile phones; or transferred to removable media such as CD or USB drive.
-IPS policies and standards require, among other things, that the individual and/or entity be validated and the information be encrypted.
-HCA Healthcare colleagues must be extremely careful in the use of Digital Media, taking care to not disclose patient or other sensitive information - whether at work or at home, and using Company or personal systems.
+HCA Healthcare colleagues must protect sensitive information when it is e-mailed outside the Company or otherwise stored, posted, or sent through the Internet; stored on portable devices such as laptops, tablets, and mobile phones; or transferred to removable media such as CD or USB drive.
+These policies and standards require, among other things, that the individual and/or entity be validated and the information be encrypted.
+HCA Healthcare colleagues must be extremely careful in the use of Social Media, taking care to not disclose patient or other sensitive information - whether at work or at home, and using company or personal systems.

-Any HCA Healthcare colleague who knows or suspects confidential information to have been compromised must promptly report the potential security breach to the Facility ECO, Facility Privacy Officer (FPO), or Facility Information Security Official (FISO).
+Any HCA Healthcare colleague who knows or suspects confidential information to have been compromised must report the potential security breach to the Facility ECO, Facility Privacy Officer (FPO), or Facility Information Security Official (FISO).

 If an individual's employment or contractual relationship with HCA Healthcare ends for any reason, the individual is still bound to maintain the confidentiality of information viewed, received or used during the employment or contractual business relationship with HCA Healthcare.
-This provision does not restrict the right of a colleague to disclose, if they wish, information about their own compensation, benefits, or terms and conditions of employment.
+This provision does not restrict the right of a colleague to disclose, if he or she wishes, information about his or her own compensation, benefits, or terms and conditions of employment.
 Copies of confidential information in an employee's or contractor's possession shall be left with HCA Healthcare at the end of the employment or contractual relationship.